joshjohanning/joshjohanning.github.io/_posts/2022-10-06-github-script-to-delete-repos.md

 Usage:

 1. Prepare a list of repositories that you want to delete and place in a CSV file, one per line, with the last line empty.
-    - You can use the [`generate-repos-list.sh`{: .filepath}](https://github.com/joshjohanning/github-misc-scripts/blob/main/scripts/generate-repos-list.sh) script to generate a list of repos in a GitHub org, and then modify accordingly:
+    - You can use the [`generate-repositories-list.sh`{: .filepath}](https://github.com/joshjohanning/github-misc-scripts/blob/main/gh-cli/generate-repositories-list.sh) script to generate a list of repos in a GitHub org, and then modify accordingly:
       ```bash
-      ./generate-repos.sh octohol > repos.csv
+      ./generate-repositories-list.sh joshjohanning-org > repos.csv
       ```
       {: .nolineno}
     - Or, create your own CSV file with the list of repos you want to delete, one per line, and leave a trailing empty line/whitespace at the end of the file.
 The file should look like: